 My last name was never made a part of the record.
 I was just Patti, that redheaded woman sitting over there.

-There came a time, Glasser stated, when investigators for the State Attorney’s Office, visited the offices of the mayor and commissioners in Tamarac.
+There came a time, Glasser stated, when investigators for the State Attorney’s Office visited the offices of the mayor and commissioners in Tamarac.
 The visit engendered screaming and yelling from unknown people, although Atkins-Grad was in the office.
 It was rumored that Atkins-Grad actually let them in the locked and secure commissioner offices.
 Glasser swore, under oath, that she had no idea who was doing the yelling.
-She did admit, that Atkins-Grad called her, right after the incident, and yelled, “You took money, too, didn’t you?”
+She did admit that Atkins-Grad called her right after the incident and yelled, “You took the money, too, didn’t you?”

 Glasser said that she told her no, and Patte told her to forget it.

 I don’t think that the taxpayers in Tamarac are going to forget it.